Your local specialist centre

 Patients may not have to attend the specialist centre.
 Tests and

-and radiotherapy treatment given there too.
-Wherever a patient is
+treatment can be given there too.
+Wherever a patient is treated,

-treated, the specialist centre should always be involved in
+the specialist centre should always be involved in assessment and

-assessment and treatment decisions.
-Your doctor can answer any
+treatment decisions.
+Your doctor can answer any questions you may

-questions you may have about which specialist centre is involved in
+have about which specialist centre is involved in your care and

-your care and explain the decisions made by the specialist
+explain the decisions made by the specialist team.

 Local hospitals may not always be involved in running clinical